Introduction

 - Jaggaer is the esourcing portal/website (formally known as Bravo) through which documents on the commissioning process can be found and organisations can complete the qualification and call-off process.

-- Qualification is the process by which organisations apply to be on the framework.
+- Qualification is the process by which organisations apply to be on the Dynamic Framework.

-- The Selection Questionnaire (SQ) is something organisations must complete to qualify on the framework and will cover basic information about the organisation and the services they deliver.
+- The Selection Questionnaire is something organisations must complete to qualify on the Dynamic Framework and covers basic information about the organisation and the services they deliver.

-- Call-off is the stage at which organisations can compete for a contract on the dynamic framework.
-Commissioners will announce their intention to run call-off for specific services, at which point organisations who have qualified onto the framework can compete for the specific contracts.
+- Call-off is the stage at which organisations can compete for a contract on the Dynamic Framework.
+Commissioners announce their intention to run call-off for specific services, at which point organisations who have qualified onto the framework can compete for the specific contracts.

 - Day one call-offs are for contracts to deliver core services that are needed from the first day of delivery of the new model.